-The bar will open at 6:30 pm and the meal will be served at 7 pm.
+The bar will open at 6:30 pm and the mystery game will start at 7 pm.

 Come on down to the club and enjoy good steak at a great price.
 We also offer chicken, salmon and hamburgers as well and are always exploring new options.
 All meals are accompanied by sides and dessert.
 And, of course, you get to enjoy the great company of other SYC members.
 The BBQ meals are self-cook but there is always someone around to help with the BBQ aspect if needed.
 The bar will open at 6 pm and the BBQs fired up and ready to go for 6:30.